dfrommi/blog-samples/spock-with-traits/README.md

 As you can see, the `Trait`'s setup is called first, then the one from `Spec`.
 And after test execution, first the `Spec` cleanup is done and then the one from `Trait`.
 That's exactly the sequence I would expect.

 I like this way of sharing test setup a lot and will for sure use that quite frequently.
-You can find the full example project at [GitHub](https://github.com/dfrommi/blog-samples/tree/master/spock-with-traits)